AdobeDocs/release-notes.en/current.md

 ### New [!DNL Analytics] tutorials and courses {#tutorials-analytics}

-New video tutorials, articles, and courses published for Adobe Analytics.
+New video tutorials, articles, and courses published for Adobe [!DNL Analytics].

 |Published|Name|Type|Description |
 | -----------| ---------- | ---------- | ---------- |